A devaluation leads to a decline in the value of a currency making exports more competitive and imports more expensive.

 Generally, a devaluation is likely to contribute to inflationary pressures because of higher import prices and rising demand for exports.
 However, the overall impact depends on the state of the economy and other factors affecting inflation.

-In theory, a devaluation could cause inflation for 3 reasons.
+In theory, a devaluation could cause inflation for three reasons:

-Secondly, if there is a devaluation then there will be an increase in the price of imported goods.
-Imports are quite a significant part of the RPI, therefore there will be cost push inflation.
-However, it is possible that retailers may not pass the price increases onto consumers but have lower profit margins.
+If there is a devaluation then there will be an increase in the price of imported goods.
+Imports are quite a significant part of the CPI, therefore they will contribute towards cost-push inflation.

 As a rough rule of thumb, a 10% devaluation may increase prices by 2-3%.

-The components of the CPI most effected by a devaluation are (regression coefficient) (Source: FT)
+The components of the CPI most affected by a devaluation are

 - Air travel (-1.29)